zendesk/linksf/docs/SETUP.md

 ### Secrets

 In the project root, you'll find a `.env.example` file.
 Make a copy of that file called `.env` in the same directory.
-It will probably look like this:
+It will probably look something like this:

 ```
 PARSE_DEV_APP_ID=xxxxxxx